schpet/sloth-draw/README.md

 # TODO

+  - more sloth brushes
+  - size control and smaller default for mobile
+  - rotate images properly
+  - fix 2mb limit for uploaded pix
   - make resize work
-  - faster sloths and a size control
   - mobile design
   - be able to upload bigger pictures
   - some sort of gallery or at least list of links